wlandau/crew/.github/ISSUE_TEMPLATE/maintenance.md

 ---
 name: Maintenance
-about: "Something in workerui needs work: updates, documentation, etc. Not a bug, performance issue, or new feature."
+about: "Something in crew needs work: updates, documentation, etc. Not a bug, performance issue, or new feature."
 title: ""
 labels: "type: maintenance"
 assignees: ""